yearn/yearn-multisig-actions/README.md

 ## Bootstrapping
 If you have downloaded this template repository, you need to fill in some config values and add some repository secrets.

+#### Adding a delegate account
+Generate a private key for your multisig delegate.
+Do not use this private key for anything else.
+We recommend that you just throw it away once you add the secret.
+Anyone with access to your repo and the actions will be able to take this private key, so don't make any assumptions.

+Be ready to revoke your delegate if you see any suspicious transactions queued to it.

+You must be a owner of the safe to add a delegate to it.

+You can generate a new delegate using the brownie console.
+Before you start, make sure that you have your safe owner account in brownie: `brownie accounts new multi-sig-delegator`

+Modify scripts/delegates.py with your safe and delegator details.

+To create and add a new delegate, run `brownie run delegates create_and_add_delegate`

+To add an existing account as a delegate, run `brownie run delegates add_delegate_from_existing_address <address>`

+If you want to add a delegate via a UI, you can also use https://gnosis-safe-delegate.vercel.app/

 ### Secrets
 Add these repository secrets.
 Go to https://github.com/{org}/{repo}/settings/secrets/actions

 1. PAT - generate personal access token.
 Go to https://github.com/settings/tokens/new and click repo for scopes.
 Make sure to reset this secret when the PAT expires.
-2. *SCAN_TOKEN - Put in a token from *scan, where * can be ether, ftm, snow, bsc, arbi, or polygon
+2. *SCAN_TOKEN - Put in a token from *scan, where * can be ether, ftm, snow, bsc, arbi, or polygon.
+If you don't need  token, then either set the secret to something random or edit run-command.yml to pass in '' for the token you don't need.
 3. TELEGRAM_TOKEN - This is the token for your telegram bot that will send messages to channels.
 If you are in the yearn org, contact kx9x for the robowoofy token.
-4. PRIVATE_KEY - Generate a private key for your multisig delegate and put it in a github secret.
-Do not use this private key for anything else.
-We recommend that you just throw it away once you add the secret.
-Anyone with access to your repo and the actions will be able to take this private key, so don't make any assumptions.
-Be ready to revoke your delegate if you see any suspicious transactions queued to it.
+4. PRIVATE_KEY - Private key for your delegate (get this from the previous step where you added your delegate account)

 ### Config values
-In .github/workflows/run-command.yml, fill in eth_safe and ftm_safe with the addresses for your eth and ftm safes.

-Fill in the telegram channel ids as well.
+Fill in the telegram channel ids.
 You can find these ids by opening your chat in telegram web, taking the number from the url, and adding a 100 between the - and the number.
 For example, -3456789 would become -1003456789.
 Announcement and group chats allow you to notify 2 seperate channels.
 Leave telegram chat ids blank if you don't want notifications.

 Fill in everything in the .env file.